 You’ll study modules such as:

-- Forensic Settings and Rehabilitative Interventions - At the end of this module, you should be able to demonstrate a critical understanding of the range of interventions available for offenders, patients and at-risk individuals, victims/survivors, professionals, groups and organisations.
-You should understand different approaches and be able to identify the strengths and weaknesses of those approaches to inform the selection of appropriate interventions.
-You should also be able to evaluate the effectiveness of these interventions
+• Forensic Settings and Rehabilitative Interventions - At the end of this module you will have the knowledge and skills to enable to progress towards working within a range of settings and contexts relevant to forensic psychology, including prisons; secure units; hospitals; mental health; police; courts including criminal, family and civil; community settings; charities and social enterprise.
+You will understand the issues of organisational culture and systems, and the ways in which these impact on the practice of forensic psychologists and other professionals.
+You will be able to demonstrate a critical understanding of the range of interventions available for offenders, patients and at-risk individuals, victim’s survivors, professionals, groups and organisations.
+You will understand different approaches and be able to identify strengths and weaknesses of those approaches to inform the selection of appropriate interventions, as well as being able to evaluate the effectiveness of interventions.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.